This Is How Much The Highest-Paid Actress In Hollywood Makes

 In the past, Lawrence has been vocal about closing the wage gap in Hollywood, writing an essay for Lenny Letter, titled, "Why Do I Make Less Than My Male Co-Stars?"
 But the actress still hasn't caught up to the annual incomes of many of Hollywood's top male stars.
 On Forbes' list of the world's highest-paid celebrities of 2016, Lawrence comes in at number 49, behind Johnny Depp, Matt Damon, Tom Cruise, and Dwayne Johnson.

-It's important to note, though, that a woman is the world's highest-paid celebrity in Forbes' rankings for 2016: Taylor Swift, who brought in more than $170 million over the past year.
-Her annual earnings were a full $60 million more than the next highest-paid celebs on the list — the entirety of One Direction at No. 2.
+It's important to note, though, that a woman is the world's highest-paid celebrity in Forbes' rankings for 2016: Taylor Swift, who brought in more than £130 million over the past year.
+Her annual earnings were a full £45million more than the next highest-paid celebs on the list — the entirety of One Direction at No. 2.

 Advertisement